dagger/dagger/docs/learn/1003-get-started.md

 - The `.dagger` directory will store metadata about _environments_, _inputs_, and _outputs_ which we will cover later.
 - The `cue.mod` directory stores libraries such as [dagger/universe](https://github.com/dagger/universe) which can be _imported_ into your Dagger plan.

-Dagger will load all `.cue` files recursively in the current Dagger project.
-More directories can be added to help organize code.

 > Note that Dagger, like the CUE CLI command, will only load CUE files from the `cue.mod` directory in response to `import` statements.

 ### Write a Dagger Plan